-The lawsuit involving the Stockert 3T Heater-Cooler System states the manufacturer failed to warn hospitals and doctors of the increased risk of infections caused by the medical equipment during cardiothoracic surgeries.
+The lawsuit involving the Stockert 3T Heater-Cooler System states the manufacturer of this medical product failed to warn hospitals and doctors of a potentially life-threatening infection being caused by the device during cardiothoracic surgeries.

 Why are Stockert 3T Lawsuits Being Filed

-Claims are being filed against LivaNova PLC, the manufacturer of the 3T heating-cooling system, because the device has been found to transmit bacteria into patients during surgeries, and especially open-chest cardiac procedures.
+Claims are being filed against LivaNova PLC, the manufacturer of the 3T heating-cooling system, because the product has been found capable of transmitting a specific type bacteria to patients during surgeries, and especially open-chest cardiac procedures.

 What is the Purpose of the 3T Heater-Cooler Systems

 Heater-cooler units are machines used during surgeries to control a patient’s body temperature to improve medical care and patient outcomes.
 These devices have water tanks that provide temperature-controlled water to heat exchangers or blankets, which then provide cooling or warmth to the patient's body.

 What is the Concern with the 3T Heater-Cooler Systems

 Research has shown that numerous Stockert 3T systems are using water contaminated with Mycobacterium chimaera, and that this bacterium is being released into the air through the device's exhaust vent, which bacteria then is coming in contact with patients.